grumpyjames/birding-almanac/features/a-200-bird-year/part-19-the-five-ds-of-birding.md

 Duly kitted out with the scope bag, I set out from Benfleet.
 The public footpath is well marked, but not so well maintained.
-Once again, I am made to regret my choice of shorts.This time, unfortunately, thorns are involved and even at my advanced age and with noticeable dodging skill, they manage to cause me some damage.
+Once again, I am made to regret my choice of shorts.
+This time, unfortunately, thorns are involved and even at my advanced age and with noticeable dodging skill, they manage to cause me some damage.
 I take out some of my anger by swearing at some black headed gulls for being insufficiently interesting.